raphaelletseng/raphaelle.github.io/_posts/2019-10-05-Getting_to_know_matplotlib_and_python_docx.md

 3. Figuring out how to output everything as a word document containing images that depended on the raw input data.

-Essentially, the task was this.
-How do I take this raw data that represents x, y, z, execute certain transformations on the the numbers to get adjusted values, turn the results into a series of graphs, and then output these graphs as a word document along with a set of images that varied depending on all the results?
+Essentially, the task was this: How do I take this raw data that represents x, y, z, execute certain transformations on the numbers to get adjusted values, turn the results into a series of graphs, and then output these graphs as a word document along with a set of images that vary depending on all the results?
 It seemed simple enough and doable on python.
 But I ended up learning a bunch of new things I thought I would throw into a little post for future reference.